Steps to getting our WasteSorted

 - Whole school and community – encouraging a whole school approach that engages students, teachers, staff and the wider school community.

-Schools are encouraged to start with small changes and slowly build on successful waste avoidance and recovery practices until a whole school approach is achieved.
+Schools are encouraged to start with small changes and slowly build on successful waste avoidance and resource recovery practices until a whole school approach is achieved.

 Learn about the WasteSorted Schools program and complete the first step towards accreditation by completing the Introduction to WasteSorted Schools online professional learning module.